An Unforgettable Grand Canyon Honeymoon With Gorgeous Views and Adventure

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-A Grand Canyon honeymoon allows newlyweds to share a once-in-a-lifetime, awe-inspiring adventure.
-The sprawling red rock canyon spans 277 miles, is 6,093 feet deep and holds millions of years of geological history.
+A Grand Canyon honeymoon allows newlyweds to share a once-in-a-lifetime, awe-inspiring adventure without leaving the country.
+This stunning US honeymoon destination spans 277 miles, is 6,093 feet deep and holds millions of years of geological history.

 Sightseeing at a place with otherworldly natural beauty is just one of the many reasons why the Grand Canyon makes for a romantic getaway.
-There are plenty of opportunities for fun day trips, like horseback riding and rafting in the Colorado River.
+There are plenty of opportunities for fun day trips while honeymooning in Arizona, like horseback riding and rafting in the Colorado River.
 Grand Canyon lodges and hotels allow you to unwind without losing sight of the beautiful geological wonder when the sun sets.

 Ready for adventure?
-Here's everything you need to know.
+Here's everything you need to know about planning a honeymoon around Arizona's Grand Canyon.

 Rafting on The Colorado River in the Grand Canyon